-- 4.1.1 The Supplier must provide Deliverables: - 4.1.1.1 in accordance with the Specification, the tender and the Contract; - 4.1.1.2 using reasonable skill and care; - 4.1.1.3 using Good Industry Practice; - 4.1.1.4 using its own policies, processes and internal quality control measures as long as they don't conflict with the Contract; - 4.1.1.5 on the dates agreed; and - 4.1.1.6 that comply with all Law. - 4.1.2 The Supplier must provide Deliverables with a warranty of at least 90 days (or longer where the Supplier offers a longer warranty period to its Buyers) from Delivery against all obvious defects.
+- 4.1.1 The Supplier must provide Deliverables: - 4.1.1.1 in accordance with the Specification, the tender in Annex 4 Supplier Tender (where applicable) and the Contract; - 4.1.1.2 using reasonable skill and care; - 4.1.1.3 using Good Industry Practice; - 4.1.1.4 using its own policies, processes and internal quality control measures as long as they don't conflict with the Contract; - 4.1.1.5 on the dates agreed; and - 4.1.1.6 that comply with all Law. - 4.1.2 The Supplier provides the Deliverables with no warranty expressed or implied.
+The Supplier accepts no liability or responsibility for any use which may be made by the Buyer of any of the Deliverables, nor for any reliance which may be placed by the Buyer on any of the Deliverables, nor for advice or information given in connection with any of the Deliverables.